rickvanderwolk/pi-radio/README.md

 ## HTTP API

+> **⚠️ Beta:** The HTTP API is still experimental.
+Endpoints, paths and response formats may change in future versions, so keep that in mind if you build something on top of it.

 In addition to gamepad control, Pi-Radio exposes a small HTTP API for controlling playback over the network (for example from a phone, a home-automation system, or a `curl` script).
 The API starts automatically with the service and listens on **port 8080** on all interfaces.

 ### Endpoints